raquelocasio/Data-Analytics-Projects-Portfolio/README.md

 # Data Analysis Projects

-Projects I completed while earning the MS in Data Analytics from Western Governors University.
+This list of projects include those completed to earn the MS in Data Analytics from Western Governors University, and projects for my own education.